 If there’s one thing Ginza takes seriously, it’s luxury.
 From massive high-end, high-rise shopping and accommodation complexes to niche boutique outlets, the streets are practically overflowing with opulence.
-Also, rather suitably, the neighbourhood is positioned right near the Imperial Palace, as well as a number of the city’s best cultural icons and high-end hospitality hubs.
+Also, rather suitably, the Tokyo neighbourhood is positioned right near the Imperial Palace, as well as a number of the best cultural icons and high-end hospitality hubs in the city.
 If you’re partial to the finer things, then here are some of the best hotels in Ginza.

-A three-minute walk from Shimbashi Station is The Celestine Ginza – a comfortable, stylish and welcoming hotel ideal for those who want a little extra luxury in their lives.
-A fantastic retreat for those wanting a peaceful escape after a long day of exploring the city, The Celestine Ginza’s tranquil atmosphere and warm hospitality will make it feel like it’s your home away from home the moment you step through the doors.
+A 3-minute walk from Shimbashi station is the Celestine Ginza – a comfortable, stylish and welcoming hotel ideal for you if you want a little extra luxury in your life.
+A fantastic retreat for those wanting a peaceful escape after a long day of exploring the city, the Celestine Ginza’s tranquil atmosphere and warm hospitality will make it feel like it’s your home away from home the moment you step through the doors.

-Just five minutes from Shimbashi Station on foot, the Mitsui Garden Hotel Ginza Premier’s central location is just one of its many charms.
+Just 5 minutes from Shimbashi station on foot, the Mitsui Garden Hotel Ginza Premier’s central location is just one of its many charms.
 All of the chic and stylish rooms here are located above the 16th floor, which means that you’re guaranteed stunning views of the city below – a scene that’s particularly breathtaking at night.
-If you’re interested in exploring the city in a little more depth and on street level, be sure to visit Tsukiji Fish Market, which is less than a 10-minute walk from the hotel.

 For something far more simple than the luxury hotels scattered around the city, why not get back to basics and opt for a stay at Tokyo Ginza Bay Hotel, a capsule hotel positioned in central Ginza.
 A far more budget-friendly option, this hotel offers everything you need for a comfortable stay and nothing you don’t, so you can spend more time enjoying the city.

-Located on top of the Ginza Itchome Station on the Yurakucho Line and just a 15-minute walk from Tsukiji Fish Market, the Daiwa Roynet Hotel Ginza is a perfect place to set up home base if you’re an adventurous traveller who wants to really get out and see the sights.
+Located on top of the Ginza-itchome station on the Yurakucho Line, the Daiwa Roynet Hotel Ginza is a perfect place to set up home base if you’re an adventurous traveller who wants to really get out and see the sights.
 The stylish but relaxed hotel offers affordable, family-friendly rooms and a location that’ll ensure you get the most out of your time in Tokyo.